Swiss-Library-Service-Platform/slskey-cloud-app/README.md

 - your institution must be subscriber to the SLSP SLSKey service.

-- your Alma username has to be unlocked by SLSP

 Please [contact SLSP](https://slsp.ch/en/contact) if you have any questions.

 ## Daily Use